Oscar-Tark/Squirrel-EES/README.md

 `varset::*var1, *'Squirrels are SO misunderstood..'`

-**One line multiple function calls:**
+**Same thread function calls:**

-Squirrel allows you to run multiple functions in one line.
-Unlike other languages squirrels execution is left to right.
-To shift execution right use the >> symbol.
+Squirrel allows you to run multiple functions in one single thread.
+Squirrels execution is always left to right.
+To shift execution right on the same thread consecutively use the >> symbol.

 `var::*name >> varset::*name, *'Richard Stallman' >> output::*f'Hi {((name))}!.
 Let us play the GNU SONG!' >> exit`

+All of the above functions will be executed one after the other.
+Without using >> functions are executed on seperate threads.

 [Scripts]
 ---------------